Azure/azure-sdk-for-go/sdk/keyvault/azcertificates/README.md

 ### Create a Certificate

 [CreateCertificate](https://aka.ms/azsdk/go/keyvault-certificates/docs#Client.CreateCertificate)
-creates a certificate to be stored in the Azure Key Vault.
+creates a certificate to be stored in the key vault.
 If a certificate with the same name already exists, a new version of the certificate is created.

 ```go